One of the best tools I have for my kitchen are my kitchen shears.

 What to Look for in a Pair of Shears

-If you are interested in buying a pair of shears, there are certain things you should look for as you are shopping for them.
+If you are interested in buying a pair of shears, you need to look at a number of options.
 The best shears will be balanced, sharp, and constructed using durable materials.
 They should also be easy to open and close with minimal effort.
 Some models also come with cool extra features, like nutcrackers and bottle openers.

 If you have weak wrists or hands, purchase a pair of shears that have ergonomic, soft, large handles with loops or grips that can accommodate all your fingers.
 This way, you can utilize your whole hand to apply force and cut through anything with ease.